-The site is bordered by residential properties to the north, Park Street to the east, commercial properties to the southeast and southwest, Montreal Road to the south, and an asphalt-paved parking lot to the west.
-The existing ground surface across the site is slopes downward gradually from south to north from a geodetic elevation of approximately 62 to 60 m.
+The subject site currently consists of an asphalt-paved parking lot, and is bordered by Park Street to the east, a residential building to the north, and asphalt-paved parking lots to the west and south.
+The existing ground surface at the site is relatively level at approximate geodetic elevation 60 m.